maxkasy/home/_pages/2_research.md

 **Choosing among regularized estimators in empirical economics - the risk of machine learning**
   (joint with Alberto Abadie)
-  *Forthcoming, Review of Economics and Statistics, 2019*
+  *Review of Economics and Statistics, 2019*
   Manuscript: [riskml.pdf]({{ site.url }}{{ site.baseurl}}/files/papers/riskml.pdf)

 **How to use economic theory to improve estimators: Shrinking toward theoretical restrictions**